How to Defrost Prawns Safely

-Learn how to defrost prawns safely with four simple methods that are used by chefs and experts.
-These methods can be used to defrost shrimp, and other seafood as well.
+Learn how to defrost prawns safely with four simple methods used by chefs and experts.
+These methods work to defrost other seafood as well!

-With so many questions about how to defrost prawns safely, I decided it’s time to put a ‘defrosting prawn 101’ so that you have all the information you need packed into one solid article.
-Because these are the same questions I had when I started buying frozen prawns vs fresh prawns recently.
+But when I first started working with prawns, I had so many questions like how to freeze, how to defrost, are frozen prawns better than fresh, etc. that I figured it’s time to put together a ‘defrosting prawn 101’ guide so that you have all the information you need packed into one solid article.
 Read why here.

-So it’s frozen prawns for us because they are safe, hygienic and individually frozen.
-If you are looking for a brand of frozen prawns, I highly recommend ITC Master Chef because their prawns are freshly frozen within 15 hours of harvesting, following the Individually Quick Frozen (IQF) method, and comply with the highest hygiene and safety standards.
+Which is why I prefer to buy frozen prawns as they are safe, hygienic and individually frozen.
+ITC Master Chef is my favorite brand, and one I highly recommend.
+That’s because their prawns are freshly frozen within 15 hours of harvesting.
+ITC also follows the Individually Quick Frozen (IQF) method, thereby complying with the highest hygiene and safety standards.

 When you google how to defrost prawns or shrimp safely, there are a ton of answers that’ll come up.
 There are some that may seem easier than the others but that doesn’t necessarily mean that they are the safest or the best.